 1. Clean the Tracks

 Over time, debris and rust can develop along the tracks of your garage door system.
 That could impact your door’s operation, as components can’t move as smoothly as they could if the tracks were clear.
-If your tracks aren’t clear, use an old toothbrush to dislodge dirt, grime or grease.
+If your roller tracks aren’t clear, use an old toothbrush to dislodge dirt, grime or grease.
 Once you’ve removed significant buildup with a brush, spray the tracks with disc brake cleaner.
 Wipe the tracks with a clean rag to remove the cleaner and any grease or debris that remains.

 2. Tighten the Hardware

 Over the course of a year, you could use your garage door up to 1,500 times.
-As it opens and closes, the vibration of the components can loosen the hardware, from brackets to bolts.
+As it opens and closes, the vibration of the components can loosen the hardware, from brackets to chain screws to bolts.
 Check that the brackets that hold garage door tracks to the ceiling and wall are tightened appropriately.
 Tighten any loose nuts and bolts throughout the system.
 While you’re checking these fasteners, replace ones that are rusted or damaged.